-My name is Anatt Friedman and I’m a mixed media artist and a digital art therapist who works with individuals and groups with special needs in all ages.
-My artwork is centered around ways traditional and technological art tools can improve our expression and our connections with ourselves and with others.
+My name is Anatt Friedman and I’m a mixed media artist and a digital art therapist who works with individuals and groups with special needs of all ages.
+My artwork is centered around traditional and technological art tools that can improve our expression and our connections with ourselves and with others.

 I use art tools combining plastic art materials with digital tools.
 In my work, I use digitals tools such as an iPad, camera, computer, projector and accessibility tools, such as eye gaze technology which enables participants to control the computer and create art only with their eyes.